hashicorp/terraform-provider-google/website/docs/r/looker_instance.html.markdown

 * `platform_edition` -
   (Optional)
   Platform editions for a Looker instance.
 Each edition maps to a set of instance features, like its size.
 Must be one of these values:
-  - LOOKER_CORE_TRIAL: trial instance
+  - LOOKER_CORE_TRIAL: trial instance (Currently Unavailable)
-  - LOOKER_CORE_STANDARD: pay as you go standard instance
+  - LOOKER_CORE_STANDARD: pay as you go standard instance (Currently Unavailable)
   - LOOKER_CORE_STANDARD_ANNUAL: subscription standard instance
   - LOOKER_CORE_ENTERPRISE_ANNUAL: subscription enterprise instance
   - LOOKER_CORE_EMBED_ANNUAL: subscription embed instance